JoshBirnbaum/distributed-methodology/Introduction.md

 provides guidance to us on how to maintain safety in the studio, whether in-person or distributed.

-We take an _iterative_ and _incremental_ to building software.
+We take an _iterative_ and _incremental_ to producing work.
 - _Iterative_ means that we work in iterations, with each iteration of production being bookended by a planning meeting at the beginning and review and retrospective meetings at the end.
 - _Incremental_ means that each iteration produces an increment that is an executable release or potentially shippable product.
-That is, each iteration produces a playable game.
+That is, each iteration produces a product which can be used by the team or community.

-We believe that software&mdash;including video games&mdash;are made by human beings, and so we respect [the Heart of Agile](https://heartofagile.com).
+We believe that what we produce&mdash;are made by human beings, and so we respect [the Heart of Agile](https://heartofagile.com).